-“She loves flowers, summer and she is obsessed with white drapery”.
+“She loves flowers and summer, and she is obsessed with white drapery”.
 And that was where the creative evolution of this stunning event design began.

 Mirror tiles and silver goblets added to the shimmer of the tables and gave Roxy that “sparkle” she is known for.
-To make this beautiful room even more impactful, giving Roxy what she dreamed of; a summer white garden.
+To make this beautiful room even more impactful, giving Roxy what she dreamed of a summer white garden.
 Flowers were everywhere.
-They were on the tables, standing tall on clear glass tubes around the room, even hung above guests’ heads.
-Every rose used on the tabletops were garden roses that were fragrant, creating a blissful garden scent in the air the second guests walked in.
+They were on the tables, standing tall on clear glass tubes around the room, even hanging above guests’ heads.
+Every rose used on the tabletops was a garden rose, creating a blissful garden scent in the air the second guests walked in.

 Working with traditional hotel suite ceilings, the height restriction encouraged Craig to be creative in hanging the flowers from the ceiling.
 Just like any celebrity affair, the growing guest list was another concern.
 With the venue already booked, more and more friends were added in addition to the decor, media and film crew documenting the event for her upcoming TV spin-off Luxurious Roxy’s World.

-A custom menu was prepared all complimentary of One King West in-house catering.
-The menu was imagined by Executive Chef Joe Grado with Roxy’s creative inspiration and the result was utterly breathtaking in presentation and flavour.
+A custom menu was prepared, all complimentary of One King West in-house catering.
+Executive Chef Joe Grado imagined the menu with Roxy’s creative inspiration, and the result was utterly breathtaking in presentation and flavour.

 Venue: Fifteen Hundred at One King West Hotel & Residence;